Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 A four-day visit to Washington, D.C., which is provided through cooperation with the Center for Public and Corporate Veterinary Medicine, is designed to accomplish the following:

-1. Expose students to a spectrum of research employment opportunities within governmental facilities, industry, and nongovernmental organizations; and
+1. Expose students to a spectrum of research conducted by DVM scientists at various governmental facilities, industry, and nongovernmental organizations; and

 2. Guide students to develop an understanding of public policy as it relates to and is influenced by biomedical research and public and animal health.

 The Washington, D.C., metropolitan area has the highest concentration of veterinarians working in the public and corporate sectors in the world.
-Students participating in the program have facilitated visits with multiple veterinarians who are engaged in careers in research in a spectrum of government agencies and corporations.
+Students participating in the program have facilitated visits with multiple veterinarians engaged in research careers in many government agencies and corporations.
 The visits provide students with the opportunity to network with these veterinarians.
-Students may meet with potential future colleagues and employers at the U.S. Department of Health and Human Services (including the National Institutes of Health and the Food and Drug Administration), U.S. Department of Agriculture, and Walter Reed National Military Medical Center.
+Students will likely meet with potential future colleagues and employers at the U.S. Department of Health and Human Services (including the National Institutes of Health and the Food and Drug Administration), U.S. Department of Agriculture, and Walter Reed National Military Medical Center.
 Coordinated travel is organized to and from Blacksburg, Virginia, and Washington, D.C.

 Weeks 2–11: Summer research